lukebtaylor/lukebtaylor/README.md

 - 🔭 I’m currently working on Kafka Certification
 - 🌱 I’m currently learning Scala
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I once found a fossilized rock in Missouri that had what looked like a dinosaur talon in it.
-Sadly, not a dinosaur talon.
+Sadly, it was not a dinosaur talon.
 It was actually a piece of fossilized shell.
 I ended up writing about it while pursuing my BA in English.